-- an \$11.4 million pretax gain (\$7.4 million after tax or \$0.15 per share) related to the sale of three former retail store locations. - a \$1.6 million pretax charge (\$1.0 million after tax or \$0.02 per share) for asset impairment and store closing charges related to the write-down of a property held for sale and of an operating property (see Note 14 of Notes to Consolidated Financial Statements). - a \$1.7 million income tax benefit (\$0.03 per share) due to a reversal of a valuation allowance related to a deferred tax asset consisting of a capital loss carryforward (see Note 6 of Notes to Consolidated Financial Statements). - an \$18.1 million income tax benefit (\$0.37 per share) due to a one-time deduction related to dividends paid to the Dillard's, Inc. Investment and Employee Stock Ownership Plan (see Note 6 of Notes to Consolidated Financial Statements).
+- an \$11.4 million pretax gain (\$7.4 million after tax or \$0.15 per share) related to the sale of three former retail store locations. - a \$1.6 million pretax charge (\$1.0 million after tax or \$0.02 per share) for asset impairment and store closing charges related to the write-down of a property held for sale and of an operating property. - a \$1.7 million income tax benefit (\$0.03 per share) due to a reversal of a valuation allowance related to a deferred tax asset consisting of a capital loss carryforward. - an \$18.1 million income tax benefit (\$0.37 per share) due to a one-time deduction related to dividends paid to the Dillard's, Inc. Investment and Employee Stock Ownership Plan.